Close filters

 An Airway Bill (AWB) outlining:

-- Import and export locations
+- Import and export locations, AND

 - Transportation route of the shipment.